edeno/Better-Science-Code/src/presentation.md

 We want code that works (**it does what you say it does**) and is reproducible (**you can get to the same result every time using the same data and code**):

 * don’t want to have to retract papers because the code had bugs
-* Good code reduces the chance of making mistakes
+* Following good coding practices reduce the chance of making mistakes
 * Good code allows you to detect and fix mistakes quicker

 # It’s too easy to make mistakes